Gravitational memory effect

 Gravitational memory effects, also known as gravitational-wave memory effects are predicted persistent changes in the relative position of pairs of masses in space due to the passing of a gravitational wave.
-Detection of gravitational memory effects has been suggested as a way of validating Einstein's Theory of General Relativity.
+Detection of gravitational memory effects has been suggested as a way of validating general relativity.

+On November 21, 2014 Andrew Strominger and Alexander Zhiboedov showed (with input from a future co-author) that the formula related to the memory effect is the Fourier transform in time of Weinberg's soft graviton theorem.
+On December 16, 2014, a solo note published under ISBN 978-0-9863685-9-2, proposed a new type of memory effect, induced by gravitational waves incident on rays of light moving along circular trajectories perpendicular to the waves.

+Linear and non linear effect

-There are two kinds of predicted gravitational memory effect: a linear phenomenon, first proposed in 1974 by Russian scientists; and a non-linear phenomenon known as the nonlinear memory effect, which was first proposed in the 1990s.
+There are two kinds of predicted gravitational memory effects: one based on a linear approximation of Einstein's equations, first proposed in 1974 by the Soviet scientists Yakov Zeldovich and A. G. Polnarev, developed also by Vladimir Braginsky and L. P. Grishchuk, and a non-linear phenomenon known as the non-linear memory effect, which was first proposed in the 1990s by Demetrios Christodoulou.

-Research on the predicted phenomena has been carried out by Ya.
-B. Zel'dovich and A. G. Polnarev, V. B. Braginsky and L. P. Grishchuk, and Demetrios Christodoulou.
+The non-linear memory effect could be exploited to determine the inclination, with respect to us observers, of the plane on which the two objects that merged and generated the gravitational waves were moving, making the calculation of their distance more precise, since the amplitude of the received wave (what is experimentally measured) depends on the distance of the source and the aforementioned inclination with respect to us.

+Gravitational spin memory

+In 2016, a new type of memory effect, induced by gravitational waves incident on rays of light moving along circular trajectories perpendicular to the waves, was proposed by Sabrina Gonzalez Pasterski, Strominger and Zhiboedov.
+This is caused by the angular momentum of the waves themselves and therefore termed gravitational spin memory.
+As in the previous case, this memory also turns out to be a Fourier transform in time, but, in this case, of the graviton theorem expanded to the subleading term.

 Detection

 The effect should, in theory, be detectable by recording changes in the distance between pairs of free-falling objects in spacetime before and after the passage of gravitational waves.
 The proposed LISA detector is expected to detect the memory effect easily.
 In contrast, detection with the existing LIGO is complicated by two factors.
 First, LIGO detection targets a higher frequency range than is desirable for detection of memory effects.
 Secondly, LIGO is not in free-fall, and its parts will drift back to their equilibrium position following the passage of the gravitational waves.
 However, as thousands of events from LIGO and similar earth-based detectors are recorded and statistically analyzed over the course of several years, the cumulative data may be sufficient to confirm the existence of the gravitational memory effect.
+A recent proposal aims to detect gravitational waves by monitoring the cumulative memory that accrues over cosmological distances, observable as coherent astrometric deflections.